We have updated this page January 2021 following the recent updated national lockdown guidance from the Government.

 - For repairs and maintenance, please press 3

 - For all other Housing enquires please press 4

-Please be aware that we have some restrictions to our service in line with current government guidelines but we will try to help you.
+We have some restrictions to our service in line with current government guidelines, but we will try to help you.
 Our opening hours are 9am-5pm Monday to Friday excluding Bank Holidays.

 You can also contact us by emailing us on firstname.lastname@example.org

-We are aware that many of you may have questions about how your tenancy is affected by changes to our housing service in response to coronavirus.
+We know that many of you have questions about how our housing service has changed in response to coronavirus.
 Thank you for your patience and understanding.

-The Ministry of Housing, Communities & Local Government has issued a letter to all Social Housing tenants regarding works starting again.
-You can read the letter via the following link: Letter from the Ministry of Housing, Communities and Local Government
+The Ministry of Housing, Communities and Local Government issued a letter to all Social Housing tenants in July.
+This was about works starting again.
+You can read the letter using the following link: Letter from the Ministry of Housing, Communities and Local Government

 Throughout the response to coronavirus, our vital services have been and will continue to be in place for you: